Deborah Brevoort

-Deborah Brevoort is a contemporary American playwright and librettist.
+Deborah Brevoort is a contemporary American playwright and librettist known for writing plays, musicals, and operas that combine several theatrical practices from around the world to depict contemporary American subjects.
+These include a Japanese Noh drama about Elvis Presley (Blue Moon Over Memphis); a musical comedy inspired by world mythologies and Saturday morning cartoons (Coyote Goes Salmon Fishing); and a contemporary drama about the aftermath of terrorism written in the form of a Greek tragedy (The Women of Lockerbie) among others.

-Early years
+Early life and education

 Deborah Brevoort was born in Columbus, Ohio, to Virginia and Gordon Brevoort.
-She is the eldest of three children and graduated from Ridgewood High School in Ridgewood, New Jersey.
-She later attended Kent State University, earning a BA in English and political science, followed by an MA in political science.
+She is the eldest of three children, and graduated from Ridgewood High School.
+She attended Kent State University, where she earned a Bachelor of Arts in English and political science, followed by a Master of Arts in political science.

-Brevoort moved to Juneau, Alaska, in 1979.
+Brevoort moved to Juneau, Alaska in 1979.
 She worked in Alaskan politics, serving as a special assistant to Lieutenant Governor Terry Miller and Alaska State Senator Frank Ferguson.
-In 1983 she became the producing director of Perseverance Theatre and an actor in the company.
+In 1983, she became the producing director of Perseverance Theatre and an actor in the company.

-Brevoort attended Brown University in Providence, Rhode Island, where she received her MFA in playwriting and New York University's graduate musical theatre writing program, where she received an MFA.
+Brevoort attended Brown University in Providence, Rhode Island, where she received her Master of Fine Arts in playwriting.
+Brevoort also attended New York University, where she received a Master of Fine Arts in musical theater writing.